Skip to content

 • Garnish with a slice of Stem Ginger in Syrup.
 Serve!
 Merry Christmas!

-Traditional Christmas Gingerbread - Plattershare - Recipes, food stories and food enthusiasts
+Traditional Christmas Gingerbread - Plattershare - Recipes, food stories and food lovers

 Notes